-The Alaska Department of Fish and Game maintains a commercial harvest database, based on landing report receipts - fish tickets.
+ADF&G maintains a commercial harvest database, based on landing report receipts - fish tickets.
 These data are comprehensive for all commercial salmon, herring, shellfish, and groundfish from 1969 to present.
-Data are stored in an Oracle relational database and available to regional staff via the State of Alaska wide-area network.
+Data are stored in an Oracle relational database and available to Headquarters and regional staff via the State of Alaska wide-area network.

-The three resource management agencies tasked with commercial fisheries management in Alaska are the Alaska Department of Fish and Game (ADF&G), the International Pacific Halibut Commission (IPHC), and the National Marine Fisheries Service - Alaska Region (NMFS-AK).
-Beginning in 2001, these agencies began development of a consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
-The web-based reporting component of this system is eLanding.
+Beginning in 2001, the agencies tasked with commercial fisheries management in Alaska (ADF&G, NMFS, IPHC) began development of a consolidated landing, production, and IFQ reporting from a sole source - the Interagency Electronic Reporting System (IERS).
+The goal is to move all fisheries dependant data to electronic reporting systems.
+The web-based reporting component of this system is eLandings.
 The desktop application for the at-sea catcher processor fleet is seaLandings.
 Vessels using the seaLandings application email landing and production reports to the centralized database as an email attachment. tLandings was developed to address electronic reporting on-board salmon tender vessels.
-The application and the landings database.
+The application and the landings reports are stored on a portable hard drive and delivered to the shoreside processor for upload to the eLandings database.
 Fisheries management agencies use a separate application, the IERS Agency Interface, to view and edit landing reports.
-The IERS management/development team have developed and are expanding an eLogbook, for groundfish catcher processors and crab catcher vessels.
-Initial deployment of the eLogbook occurred in 2010.
+The IERS management/development team are developing and implementing an electronic logbook application, eLogbook, currently used by groundfish catcher processors.
+The eLogbook will be modified to accommodate groundfish and crab catcher vessels and implemented in the future.
 The IERS has been in successful operation in the groundfish and IFQ halibut/sablefish fisheries since July 2006.

 Our approach, throughout this project has been staged implementation, which allows a small staff to successfully manage this ambitious project.
-We expect the IERS will be fully implemented with the salmon fishery by the end of the 2012 season.
-Statewide shellfish and herring fisheries will be addressed in 2013.
+We expect the IERS will be fully implemented with the salmon fishery by the end of the 2014 season.
+Statewide shellfish and herring fisheries will be addressed in 2015.